HTTP & HTTPS Tunnels

 localport http 3000 --token YOUR_TOKEN

 Localport prints a public URL on a subdomain of tunnel.localport.dev.
-Both http:// and https:// resolve — the HTTPS URL is served with a real, browser-trusted certificate, no self-signed warnings or extra setup.
+Both http:// and https:// resolve.
+The HTTPS URL is served with a real, browser-trusted certificate, so there are no self-signed warnings or extra setup.

 The round trip adds a few milliseconds of overhead.
 For development, demos, webhook testing, and mobile QA, it's unnoticeable.